BufferUnderwhelm/ass-pennies/doc/README.md

 - [Benchmarking](benchmarking.md)

 ### Resources
-* Discuss on the [Ass-PenniesTalk](https://ass-penniestalk.io/) forums.
+* Discuss on the [AssPenniesTalk](https://asspenniestalk.io/) forums.
-* Discuss general Ass-Pennies development on #ass-pennies-dev on Freenode.
-If you don't have an IRC client use [webchat here](http://webchat.freenode.net/?channels=ass-pennies-dev.
+* Discuss general AssPennies development on #asspennies-dev on Freenode.
+If you don't have an IRC client use [webchat here](http://webchat.freenode.net/?channels=asspennies-dev.

 ### Miscellaneous
 - [Assets Attribution](assets-attribution.md)